fangbuilt/fangbuilt-plate/README.md

 > Don't forget to execute `bun run install` after forking or cloning

 > Execute `bun run dev` to generate the `routeTree.gen.ts` file inside the `/src` directory

+# Plans
+- Will use the [React Compiler](https://react.dev/learn/react-compiler) once it supports [SWC](https://swc.rs/docs/benchmarks#es2020-1).
+Ain't no way in hell I'm using Babel, thank you.